Inquiry Lab Kit for AP® Physics 1

 All materials may be saved and stored for future use.

 - This laboratory activity can be completed in two 50-minute class periods.
-It is important to allow time between the Introductory Activity and the Guided-Inquiry Activity for students to discuss and design the guided-inquiry procedures.
+The Introductory Activity may be completed in one 50-minute class period.
+It is important to allow ample time between the Introductory Activity and the Guided-Inquiry Activity for students to discuss and design the guided-inquiry procedures.
 Also, all student-designed procedures must be approved for safety before students are allowed to implement them in the lab.
 Prelab Questions may be completed before lab begins the first day.

 Opportunities for Inquiry